Just four years ago, the US Department of Justice announced its closure AlphaBay, the largest drug market in its history Dark Web.

 DeSnake attributes his freedom to a business security scheme he uses with reverence.
 He states that his computers work with one "Amnesia" operating system, a Linux distribution that focuses on security, designed not to store data.

-It claims it does not store any incriminating data on hard drives or USBs, encrypted or unencrypted.
-He also mentions that he has also prepared a "kill" device ” on a USB, which is designed to erase the memory of his computers and shut them down in seconds if he ever leaves their control.
+He claims that he does not store any incriminating data on hard drives or USB, encrypted or not.
+He also says that he has prepared a "kill switch" device on a USB, which is designed to erase the memory of his computers and close them in seconds, if he ever leaves them in control.

 Recall that the authorities confiscated the laptops of Alexandre Cazes and Ross Ulbricht - the latter is serving a life sentence for operating the Silk Road - while open, operating and logged in to DarkWeb administrator accounts.